vonerikbarren/Portfolio--V3/markdown/Notes.md

-[] - getting rid of the the inactive links in the toolbar / navbar [] - Figuring out why the GSAP effect is not working on the github page site [] - Making sure that the footer on every page is set and fixed
+[] - getting rid of the the inactive links in the toolbar / navbar [] - Figuring out why the GSAP effect is not working on the github page site [] - Making sure that the footer on every page is set and fixed [] - The contact me page should be linked on every page from multiple sections